jlong/serve/README.txt

 Serve is a small Ruby script that makes it easy to start up a WEBrick server in any directory.
 Serve is ideal for HTML prototyping and simple file sharing.
-If the haml, redcloth, and bluecloth gems are installed serve can handle Haml, Sass, Textile, and Markdown (in addition to HTML).
+If the haml, redcloth, and bluecloth gems are installed serve can handle Haml, Sass, Textile, and Markdown (in addition to HTML and ERB).

 === Usage